demisto/content/Packs/SecurityScorecard/README.md

-# SecurityScorecard

-According to Gartner:

->cybersecurity ratings will become as important as credit ratings when assessing the risk of existing and new business relationships…these services will become a precondition for business relationships and part of the standard of due care for providers and procurers of services.

-SecurityScorecard is an information security company focused on third party management and IT risk management.
-It provides a platform designed to rate cybersecurity postures of corporate entities through the scored analysis of cyber threat intelligence signals.
+The SecurityScorecard Ratings Content Pack is an integrated offering that provides an alerting system triggered by configurable conditions such as changes in organization grades and vulnerabilities found.

+This Content Pack enables security teams to create an alert in SecurityScorecard with particular conditions, which allows them to delete, update and interact with the alerts.
+A Cortex XSOAR Incident is created when an alert is triggered in SecurityScorecard.
+Alerts can be retrieved for factor grade drops, overall score drops, new vulnerabilities found, new issues, and CVEs detected.

-## What does this pack do?
+### What does this pack do?

-* Manage (create, delete, list) score or threshold-based alerts.
+- Manage (create, delete, list) score or threshold-based alerts.
-* Creates Cortex XSOAR Incidents based on SecurityScorecard alerts.
+- Fetches SecurityScorecard alerts into Cortex XSOAR Incidents.
-* Retrieves current and historical security scores for organization with the ability to choose specific risk factors explained below:
+- Retrieves current and historical security scores for organization with the ability to choose specific risk factors such as:

-  * **DNS health**: Measurement of DNS configuration presence.
+  - **DNS health**: Measurement of DNS configuration presence.

-  * **IP Reputation**: Quantity and duration of malware infections.
+  - **IP Reputation**: Quantity and duration of malware infections.

-  * **Web Application Security**: Found web app vulnerabilities such `XSS/SQLi`.
+  - **Web Application Security**: Found web app vulnerabilities such as XSS/SQLi.

-  * **Hacker Chatter**: Collection of communications from multiple streams of underground chatter, including hard-to-access or private hacker forums.
+  - **Hacker Chatter**: Collection of communications from multiple streams of underground chatter, including hard-to-access or private hacker forums.

-  * **Endpoint Security**: Protection involved regarding an organization’s devices that access that company’s network.
+  - **Endpoint Security**: Protection involved regarding an organization’s devices that access that company’s network.

-  * **Patching Cadence**: How diligently a company is patching its operating systems.
+  - **Patching Cadence**: How diligently a company is patching its operating systems.

-  * **Cubit Score**: Measures a collection of critical security and configuration issues related to exposed administrative portals.
+  - **Cubit Score**: Measures a collection of critical security and configuration issues related to exposed administrative portals.

-* Retrieves list of 3rd party services used by the organization.
-* List portfolios and companies included within those portfolios.
+- List portfolios and companies included within those portfolios.
+- List companies' 3rd-party services.

 The pack includes customized:

+- Integration
-* Incident Fields
+- Incident Fields
-* Incident Type
+- Incident Type
-* Mapper
+- Mapper
-* Dashboards
-* Layout
+- Layout
-* Integration